-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less-than- Significant Impact No Impact 12 - Hazards and Hazardous aterials Woı uld the project: a.
-Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? b.
-Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? c.
-Emit hazardous emissions or involve handling hazardous or acutely hazardous materials, substances, or waste within one- quarter mile of an existing or proposed school? d.
-Be located on a site that is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? e.
-For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? f.
-For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area? g.
-Impair implementation of, or physically interfere with, an adopted emergency response plan or emergency evacuation plan? h.
-Expose people or structures to a significant risk of loss, injury, or death involving wildland fires, including where wildlands are with Less-than-Mitigation Significant Incorporated Impact adjacent to urbanized areas or where residences are intermixed with wildlands?
+- a.
+Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? - b.
+Create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? - c.
+Emit hazardous emissions or involve handling hazardous or acutely hazardous materials, substances, or waste within onequarter mile of an existing or proposed school? - d.
+Be located on a site that is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? - e.
+For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area? - f.
+For a project within the vicinity of a private airstrip, would the project result in a safety hazard for people residing or working in the project area? - g.
+Impair implementation of, or physically interfere with, an adopted emergency response plan or emergency evacuation plan? - h.
+Expose people or structures to a significant risk of loss, injury, or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?

-Less than
+Less than Significant

-Significant

-Potentially with
+Potentially with Less-than-

-Significant Mitigation
+Significant Mitigation Significant No

-Impact Incorporated
+Impact Incorporated Impact Impact

-No Impact

 Response: a), b), c) There will not be any hazardous material transported to and from the project site, nor utilized thereon after construction.
 Project construction activities may involve the use of hazardous materials.
 These materials might include fuels, oils, mechanical fluids, and other chemicals used during construction.
 The use of such materials would be considered minimal and would not require these materials to be stored in large quantities.
 There will not be any hazardous material stored in unapproved quantities at the site.
-Adherence to regulations and standard protocols during storage, transport, and use of hazardous materials would minimize or avoid potential upset and accident conditions involving the release of such materials into the environment.
+Adherence to regulations and standard protocols during storage, transport, and use of hazardous materials would potential upset and accident conditions involving the release of such materials into the environment.